JanSharp/VRCTransformGizmo/notes.md

 - [ ] the ability to limit what kind of transformations are allowed
 - [ ] it's using head instead of hand in VR for some reason?
 - [x] all of the changed events which are supposed to only get raised when the value difference since the last time it got raised just keep getting raised every frame
+- [ ] why is rotating using world rotation while moving and scaling are using local?